To report livestock at large, please contact the Clerk, Mary Ellen Truelove. Contact details on Staff page.

 The Municipal Clerk’s Department processes claims for killed or injured livestock caused by wildlife as outlined in the Ontario Wildlife Damage Compensation Program.
 Provincial regulations establish maximum amounts of compensation.

-- Notify your local municipality within 48 hours of discovering the injury or death of your livestock or poultry.
+- To submit a claim contact a Livestock Valuer within 48 hours of discovering the injury or death of your livestock.

 - Seek veterinary care: If an animal sustained an injury, immediately seek veterinary care or other humane treatment options to prevent further suffering.
 Veterinary care costs are eligible under this program up to the FMV (Fair Market Value) of the livestock.
 All receipts and invoices should be saved and submitted with the application.